|

 A mountain range spans the island from west to east, broken into three separate groups of mountains.

-The highest mountain is 2,456 metres and it is this mountainous backbone that has given the island fertile plains, a wonderful climate and an exciting holiday playground of gorges and caves.
+The highest mountain is 2,456 metres and it is this mountainous backbone that has given the island fertile plains, a wonderful climate and an exciting holiday travel playground of gorges and caves.

 Crete has a total area of 8,261 square kilometres and the coastline stretches for 1,046 kilometres, providing a mix of velvet beaches and rocky shores.